 This tool, developed specifically to respond to regional urban issues, is implemented in 13 countries in North Africa, in the Middle East, and in Eastern Europe, thus facilitating the exchange of experiences and the strengthening of urban expertise.

-Since the launch of the UPFI initiative, among the projects identified, 18 have benefited from the technical assistance programme aimed at supporting the project preparation phase.
+Among the projects identified, 23 benefited from the technical assistance programme aimed at supporting the project preparation phase.

 In order to achieve this second crucial phase, the AFD, with the delegation of 5 million euros from the European Commission and under the supervision of the Steering Committee members, in 2014 launched a Framework Agreement for technical assistance to support the preparation and the definition of the feasibility of these projects.
 Four consortia of consulting firms specialised in urban planning, respectively led by ARTELIA Ville et Transport, IBF International Consulting, the International Urban Development Association (INTA), and Re-Sources Villes et Habitat, are the beneficiaries of this technical assistance Framework Agreement, and mobilise international and local experts to carry out these services; the Transtec company has been awarded the contract for the Project Management Unit, which is responsible for the administrative, legal, technical, budgetary and accounting management of this Framework Agreement.
 In order to provide a continuous high-quality expertise to the UPFI projects’ preparation, AFD has decided, alongside the dedicated Framework Agreement, to widen the selection of the technical consultants and firms for conducting the studies and technical assistances launched through the UPFI.